IIIF/api/source/api/image/2.0/compliance.md

 ## Compliance

 Three levels of compliance are defined.
-Level 0 is defined as the minimum set of supported parameters and features to qualify an implementation of the service as compliant to the IIIF standard.
-Level 1 is defined as the RECOMMENDED set of parameters and features to be implemented.
+Level 0 is defined as the minimum set of supported parameters and features that _MUST_ be implemented to qualify the service as compliant to the IIIF standard.
+Level 1 is defined as the _RECOMMENDED_ set of parameters and features to be implemented.

 In the tables below "x" indicates that support is required, "o" indicates that support is optional.